-Fucheng Seetoo (1890-1954), Situ Fuquan in Mandarin pinyin, also came to MIT to study Course XIII, supported by a Chinese Navy scholarship.
+Fucheng Seetoo (1890-1954, Naval Architecture, Class of 1914), Situ Fuquan in Mandarin pinyin, came to MIT to study Course XIII, supported by a Chinese Navy scholarship.
 The son of Hwai Seetoo, Fucheng was a native of Guangdong, but born in Shanghai on Aug.
 9, 1888.
-Educated at the Tongwen Guan in China, Seetoo came to the US in 1906 under the supervision of Charles Tenney.
-He originally entered Phillips Academy Andover as a self-supporting student.
-However, his father, a merchant in the sugar trade, lost his wealth in a typhoon, leaving him to search for scholarship funding to complete his education.
-Phillips Academy generously supported Seetoo as a scholarship student for a year, before he passed the examination to enter MIT in 1908.
-HT Shen helped Seetoo to obtain the Chinese Navy scholarship to support his education at MIT.
+Educated at the Tongwen Guan in Shanghai, Seetoo came to the US in 1906 as part of a group of Chinese youths sent by the Chinese Government under the direction of Charles Tenney.
+Tenney placed Seetoo and two other students at Phillips Academy Andover, where they enrolled in the scientific course in fall 1906.
+Although he was a Chinese Government student, Seetoo was supported by family funds.
+Unfortunately, in May 1907, Tenney informed Andover that Seetoo's father, a merchant in the sugar trade, had lost his wealth in a typhoon, and was unable to continue supporting his son's overseas education.
+Tenney requested that Andover provide him with a scholarship and raised private funds to cover his room and board.
+Phillips Academy generously supported Seetoo as a scholarship student for a year, before he passed the examination to enter MIT.
+HT Shen helped Seetoo to obtain a Chinese Navy scholarship to support his education at MIT.
 Graduating in the Class of 1914, Seetoo wrote his thesis on the topic of Stability of a Battleship in Damaged Condition.
 Like Chen, Seetoo was a founding officer of the Chinese Students' Club and also a member of the Naval Architectural Society.
 While at MIT, Seetoo also studied violin at the New England Conservatory of Music and learned how to make violins from Boston violin-maker Walter Salon Goss.
 After returning to China, Seetoo not only became a famous Naval architect, but also a famous violin-maker and violinist, pioneering the use of the instrument for Cantonese music.

 Professor May Bo CHING of the Department of Chinese and History at City University of Hong Kong provides this account of his place in music history: